raphaelkieling/devpair/README.md

 ![PyPI Version](https://img.shields.io/pypi/v/devpair)
 ![Python Version](https://img.shields.io/pypi/pyversions/devpair)

-It's a tool to facilitate the remote pair programming session.
+It's a tool to facilitate the remote pair programming session based on [mob](https://mob.sh/).
 Instead of make a lot of `git add, git commit, git push, git pull`, you can make it more quickly only running `devpair start` to start coding and `devpair next` to send the code to another person.

 Very useful for teams that like to make pair sessions often.
 If you never was a driver or a navigator feel free to read [here](https://martinfowler.com/articles/on-pair-programming.html) to have a context.